541cb3fb47c9a396b10bbcebca10ada96bbc3b07

 Overview

-) to the language of first-order theorem provers such as Prover9.
+anthem translates ASP programs (in the input language of clingo) to the language of first-order theorem provers such as Prover9.

 Usage